Forbu/my-awesome-papers-list/README.md

 - GaLore : full finetune LLM as a lower cost, Memory-Efficient LLM Training by Gradient Low-Rank Projection https://arxiv.org/pdf/2403.03507

+- Agent Skill Acquisition for Large Language Models via CycleQD : https://arxiv.org/abs/2410.14735 A new kind of optimization algorithm for LLM (with mutation and merge)

 ### GNNs